 And that’s it!
-You can now collect email addresses and send your subscribers emails as well as delivering an opt in.
+You can now collect email addresses and send your subscribers emails, as well as deliver an opt-in offer.
 But what if you want to create a welcome sequence in ConvertKit?

 Step 4: How to create a sequence in ConvertKit

 With ConvertKit, you can very easily create a sequence to welcome new subscribers to your email list.
 Or indeed for any reason you so wish – for example an email course or a sales funnel.

 For the purposes of this Beginner’s Guide to ConvertKit I will show you how to create a welcome sequence, but it works the same no matter what you want to create a sequence for.

 First click on SEQUENCES in the top menu, then click NEW SEQUENCE on the right-hand side.

 Give your sequence a name (e.g. WELCOME SEQUENCE) and then click CREATE SEQUENCE.